postech-dao/simperby/docs/git.md

 5. **Every to-be-finalized data is also managed in a Git repository.**
 6. All the pending agendas (waiting for approval) will be presented as multiple branches grown from the `main` branch.
 7. The node operator may create their own transaction as a commit and push to a particular branch which represents an agenda proposal.
-8. **Simperby funtions as a general distributed Git repository**, that may contain any useful data for the organization.
+8. **Simperby functions as a general distributed Git repository**, that may contain any useful data for the organization.
 This is trivially achieved because **we take transactions as Git commits.** (This can be understood as exploiting the 'blockchain state' as a Git repository)

 ## Lifecycle of a Simperby Chain